brittainhard/etc/c/kandr/2/README.md

 You can convert between long to short ints without any errors, but it will give you warnings (dependent on implementation I guess).

+Char is just a type of int according to this book.
+It is just an int without very much.
+That is, its a very small int or something.
+Unicode, anybody?

+### Ctypes

+First mention of Ctypes.
+Ctypes provides functions for checking for things, like if a thing is a digit and turning something into lower case.

+We don't necessarily now whether chars are unsigned or signed integers, and this may be dependant on the machine itself.

+As you suspected, in all tests, if it is anything but NULL then it works.
+Zero is NULL.

+If you have two operators of a lower and higher type, the lower type is converted to the higher type.

+Floats in an expression are not automatically converted to doubles.
+Math functions, like those in <math.h> use doubles.
+There are two reasons to use floats over doubles: 1) to save space in large arrays, and 2) to save computation time if you are having to compute a huge number of doubles.

+Does casting only really work for number types?
+That would make sense I think...